SmittyB00p/yAwe0UFmtLBhlMeG/README.md

 # Customer Satisfaction

 This project looked to predict the satisfaction of customers of a food delivery service.
-The dataset is customer survey responses to 6 questions that serve as the predictor variables with the answers being numeric values between 1 and 5 where 1 was a minimum satisfaction level and 5 being the maximum satisfaction level.
+The dataset is customer survey responses to 6 questions that serve as the predictor variables with the answers being numeric values between 1 and 5 where 1 is a minimum satisfaction level and 5 the maximum satisfaction level.

 Main Goal:
 * To reach a 73%+ accuracy level